You know what?

 The strap is installed with the display screen, which means you should think twice of what color to get because you won’t get to change it.

-This watch measures your daily metrics, from heart rate to steps or calories burnt.
+This watch measures your daily metrics and activity tracking, from heart rate to steps or calories burnt.

 The biggest downside of this watch is probably the small screen.

 It’s going to take some time for you to get used to navigating through the interface.

 - Small screen

 - No built-in GPS